KunalKhadgi/text_to_image_generator/README.md

 ---

-## 🤝 Contributing
-Feel free to fork, modify, and submit pull requests!

----

 ## 📜 License
-This project is open-source under the MIT License.
+This project is open-source under the Appache License.